learning-zone/react-basics/README.md

 #### Q. ***How to use Forms in ReactJS?
 Give an example of using Forms in ReactJS by developing a User Registration Form?***
 #### Q. ***What is the difference between React Components in ES5 and ES6?***
 #### Q. ***What is the difference between React Components extend, createClass and mixins, HOCs?***
-#### Q. ***What is Flux concept in ReactJS?
-Explain various flux elements including Action, Dispatcher, Store and View.
-Give a simple practical example of installing and using Flux in an application?***
 #### Q. What is Suspense in React?
 #### Q. What is the difference between NavLink and Link?
 #### Q. What is withRouter for in react-router-dom?